 The KMA explores current issues, events, and ideas through its temporary and permanent display galleries, bringing relevant exhibitions to Kamloopsians.

-riverpeoplenationstatepeople is a set of displays, revisions, questions and responses for attaching Kamloops' cultural history to an ongoing process of self-evaluation.
+riverpeoplenationstatepeople is a set of displays, revisions, questions, and responses for attaching Kamloops' cultural history to an ongoing process of self-evaluation.

 riverpeoplenationstatepeople signals a widened frame of reference for understanding the current of our region's histories by exploring the tributaries that feed it.
-Unfolding incrementally, imperfectly and unendingly, it is a sustained effort to use the unique space and tools of the KMA as a sounding board for voices from Kamloops' oldest and newest cultural communities.
+Unfolding incrementally, imperfectly, and unendingly, it is a sustained effort to use the unique space and tools of the KMA as a sounding board for voices from Kamloops' oldest and newest cultural communities.

 In commemoration of Canada’s sesquicentennial, the KMA has produced the Talking Walls Project, a graphic framework that offers new tools for exploring Kamloops’ history and new places to find it.
-Explore the Pop-Up Museums at Kamloops City Hall (7 Victoria Street), the City of Kamloops Development Services Building (105 Seymour Street), and at the KMA.
+Explore the Pop-up Museums at Kamloops City Hall (7 Victoria Street), the City of Kamloops Development Services Building (105 Seymour Street), and at the KMA.